git/git.github.io/rev_news/draft/edition-1.md

-Paul Tan, who will probably apply to be a [Google Summer of Code (GSoC)](https://developers.google.com/open-source/soc/) student for Git this year, anticipated the start of the GSoC and sent a patch to rewrite git-pull.sh as a builtin.
+Paul Tan, who will probably apply to be a [Google Summer of Code (GSoC)](https://developers.google.com/open-source/soc/) student for Git this year, anticipated the start of the GSoC and sent a patch to rewrite git-pull.sh as a built-in.

 Indeed as stated in [the GSoC idea page](http://git.github.io/SoC-2015-Ideas.html):